 The DISC Assessment and Onboarding

 One of the key ways the DISC Assessment can help you improve onboarding is by providing a deeper understanding of how to personalize the experience for a variety of profile types.
 Because the DISC Assessment provides insights into an individual’s behavioral tendencies, communication, and decision-making style, hiring managers can use it to tailor onboarding programs.

 The assessment is based on the idea that individuals tend to exhibit certain behaviors in response to different situations.
-For example, a new hire who scores high in dominance is likely to be assertive and direct in their communication style, while the new person who scores high in influence is more likely to be persuasive and outgoing.
+For example, a new hire who scores high in Decisive is likely to be assertive and direct in their communication style, while the new person who scores high in Influencing is more likely to be persuasive and outgoing.

 The DISC assessment can be used by new employees to better understand their own behavior and how it may be perceived by others.
 It can also be used by organizations to identify the most effective way to communicate with and motivate new hires.